18 September - 16 October 2021

 His practice includes sculpture, works on paper and writing.
 His work often employs anachronistic processes alongside explorative forms of fictional writing and reflects on the relationship between subjective experience and human-produced materialities.
 Farrell graduated from BA Fine Art in 2009 and MA Fine Art at The Slade School of Fine Art in 2015.

-Recent projects include Diary Paintings, an ongoing series of watercolours begun in 2018, as well as a series of collaborative texts and audio works with the artist Yonatan Vinitsky, including The Purple Notebook, a radio play.
-Farrell was is a contributing writer to The Middle of the World by Yonatan Vinitsky.
-Exhibitions include V22 Young London, Silvertown, London (2018); 410 AD, Bow Arts Trust, London (2016); T Rooms, in collaboration with Matthew Darbyshire, Tramway, Glasgow (2012).
+Recent projects include Diary Paintings, an ongoing series of watercolours begun in 2018, as well as a series of collaborative texts and audio works with the artist Yonatan Vinitsky, including The Purple Notebook, a radio play (2020).
+Exhibitions include Young London, Silvertown, London (2018); 410 AD, Bow Arts Trust, London (2016) and Surmoulage, Watch it Gallery, South Woodford (2015).

 Winter: Emii Alrai